What is a Dashboard?

 What is a Business Dashboard?

 In a way, virtually any dashboard used by a business falls into this category.
-The term “business dashboard” specifically refers to reporting tools that fulfil these purposes:
+The term “business dashboard” specifically refers to reporting tools that fulfill these purposes:

 - Tracking important business metrics